rameshbalan/Python-Course/Day6/index.md

 ### Challenge:

-1. Create a nice and beautiful pattern.
+a.
+Create a beautiful abstract pattern.
 Use for loops and/or while loops as necessary.
+(or)
+b.
+Animate a biological concept of your choice.